icopy-site/awesome/docs/awesome/awesome-software-architecture.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, the authors and contributors have waived all copyright and related or neighboring rights to awesome-architecture.
+To the extent possible under law, [Simskij](https://github.com/simskij) has waived all copyright and related or neighboring rights to this work.